Proposals

 What this does:

-Day 0: you send a $14,000 brand redesign proposal to an agency owner.
+Day 0.
+You send a $14,000 brand redesign proposal to an agency owner.

-Day 14: the owner replies, "This is great, can we get on a 15-min call next week with my partner?"
+Day 14.
+The owner replies: "This is great, can we get on a 15-min call next week with my partner?"

-Common mistakes to avoid
+What to avoid

 Ready to stand out?